Gageperrin/it-notes/aws-sap-c01/deployment-and-management.md

 ### State Manager

 AWS Systems Manager State Manager is a secure and scalable configuration management service that automates the process of keeping your Amazon EC2 and hybrid infrastructure in a state that you define.
 The following list describes the types of tasks you can perform with State Manager:
-* Bootstrap instances with specific software at start-up
+* Bootstrap instances with specific software at start-up.
-* Download and update agents on a defined schedule, including SSM Agent
+* Download and update agents on a defined schedule, including SSM Agent.
-* Configure network settings
+* Configure network settings.
-* Join instances to a Windows domain (Windows instances only)
+* Join instances to a Windows domain (Windows instances only).
-* Patch instances with software updates throughout their lifecycle
+* Patch instances with software updates throughout their lifecycle.
-* Run scripts on Linux and Windows managed instances throughout their lifecycle
+* Run scripts on Linux and Windows managed instances throughout their lifecycle.